jundalisay/spblist/content/en/research/hume/treatise/book-1/part-1/section-07b.md

 But it cannot be explained by the utmost efforts of human understanding.

-These four reflections help remove difficulties in my hypothesis on abstract ideas.
+Th ese four reflections help remove difficulties in my hypothesis on abstract ideas.

 My hypothesis is so contrary to the prevailing hypothesis in philosophy.
 Honestly, I place my chief confidence in my proposition on the impossibility of general ideas, according to the common method of explaining them.